cavo789/aesecure_quickscan/readme.md

 - `aesecure_quickscan_lang_en-GB.json` (can also be fr-FR or nl-BE) which is the file for your language.
 The preferred language will be detected from your browser's configuration;
 - `aesecure_quickscan_pattern.json` contains configuration's items for the scanner;
-- `aesecure_quickscan_supported_cms.json` contains a list of CMS software recognized by the scanner.
+- `aesecure_quickscan_supported_cms.json` contains a list of CMS software recognised by the scanner.

 If your website is running a supported CMS like f.i. `Joomla` and a supported version, a file called `aesecure_quickscan_XXXXXX.json` will be downloaded (where `XXXXXX` is f.i. `J!3.9.0`).